Del Monte Foods

-In 2014, Del Monte Foods, Inc. was acquired by Del Monte Pacific Limited in an acquisition deal that cost US$1.67 billion.
-The pet food division of Del Monte Foods, Inc. was not part of the deal and continued to operate as a separate company under the name Big Heart Pet Brands, Inc. The J.M.
+In 2014, Del Monte Foods Inc. was acquired by the Philippines' Campos Group-owned Del Monte Pacific Limited in an acquisition deal that cost US$1.67 billion.
+The pet food division of Del Monte Foods Inc. was not part of the deal and continued to operate as a separate company under the name Big Heart Pet Brands, Inc. The J.M.
 Smucker Company acquired Big Heart Pet Brands in 2015 for $5.8 billion.

+On July 1, 2025, Del Monte announced it was in Chapter 11 bankruptcy proceedings and looking for a buyer.

 History

 In the 1870s and 1880s, California became a major producer of fruits and vegetables.
-The Hotel Del Monte was a famous resort hotel on the Monterey Peninsula which first built the now Pebble Beach Golf Links.
-In the 1880s an Oakland, California foods distributor used the Del Monte name to market a premium blend of coffee that had been prepared for the hotel.
+The Hotel Del Monte was a famous resort hotel on the Monterey Peninsula which first built what is now Pebble Beach Golf Links.

+In the 1880s, an Oakland, California, foods distributor used the Del Monte name to market a premium blend of coffee that had been prepared for the hotel.

 By 1892, the firm expanded its business and selected Del Monte as the brand name for its new line of canned peaches.
 In 1898, the California Fruit Canners Association (CFCA) formed when 18 West Coast canning companies merged.
 The Del Monte brand was one of several brands marketed by the new company.
 It introduced the Del Monte Shield in 1909.

 Under the leadership of George Newell Armsby, in 1916, CFCA added Alaska Packers Association, Central California Canneries, two canners, and Griffin & Skelley, a food brokerage house, incorporating itself as California Packing Corporation, or Calpak, and began selling its products under the Del Monte and Sunkist brands.
 The new company grew to operate more than 60 canneries in Washington, Oregon, Idaho, Utah and Alaska.
 In 1917, it acquired pineapple farms and a cannery in Hawaii and, in the 1920s, added canneries in Florida and the Midwest, as well as in the Philippines.
 After WWII, it constructed or purchased more facilities overseas.
 These multinational operations made the name California Packing Corporation obsolete, and in June 1967, the corporation adopted the name of its leading brand to become Del Monte Corporation.

-In 1972, Del Monte became the first major US food processor to voluntarily adopt nutritional labeling on all its food products, an innovation that made headlines throughout the country and applauded by government officials as a breakthrough in consumer education.
+In 1972, Del Monte became the first major US food processor to voluntarily adopt nutritional labeling on all its food products.